 |Morehouse UCM with Load Cell in Tension using Quick Change Tension Members|

-Do not load between surfaces that exceed one degree deviation from parallel.
+Do not load between surfaces that exceed one-degree deviation from parallel.
 See figure 6 below.

 MOST IMPORTANT ...Any adapter or accessory you may design, make or purchase for use with a calibrating or force measuring instrument must be of proper design and made from steel of the proper strength to withstand the forces to which it is subjected.
-It is most important that adapters and accessories be test loaded under safe conditions prior to actual use with an instrument.
+It is most important that adapters and accessories be test loaded under safe conditions before actual use with an instrument.
 Equipment should not be used beyond its maximum rated capacity.
 Failure to use the proper strength material may result in serious injury or death.

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
-We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and focus on reducing them.
+We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focusing on reducing them.
 Morehouse makes our products simple to use and user-friendly.
 And we happen to make great force equipment and provide unparalleled calibration services.

-Wanna do business with a company that focuses on what matters most?
-Email us at firstname.lastname@example.org.
+Do you want to do business with a company that focuses on what matters most?
+Please email us at firstname.lastname@example.org.